Monday, 25 February 2013

 When people buy packaged meat, they expect it to be what it says on the packet – regardless if the actual true meat content is minuscule.

 There is also the problem of quality assurance and standards.
-As most horses are not raised for human consumption, they and their meat are not treated as food stuff in the same way that cattle, pigs and sheep are (or at least should be) and therefore generally not subject to the same standards.
+As most horses are not raised for human consumption, they and their meat are not treated as a foodstuff in the same way that cattle, pigs and sheep are (or at least should be) and therefore generally not subject to the same standards.
 This is especially so in terms of what injections and medication they receive throughout their life.

 The fact, however, that this ‘scandal’ has been limited, so far at least, to relatively cheap packaged meals – ready-made lasagne, meat pies and suchlike – has seen the debate also centre on the people who buy them and why.